RSK48/Auto-editor-mint-/README.md

   </code></pre>
 </div>

-If you will this text, your installation was successful!:
+If your installation was successful, you will this text:
 <pre><code>
 python3.13.0
 </code></pre>